Mangalore Airport to Coorg taxi service and cab fare

 The lake doesn’t attract just nature lovers but also religious tourists.
 It has religious importance and is named after the after Goddess Honnamma.
 One can also see a temple dedicated to Goddess Honnamma, located near the lake.

 It is believed that Goddess Honnamma sacrificed her life for the wellbeing of the people.
 The temple sees many visitors especially during the festival of Gowri Pooja.
 Many newly wedded couples visit the lake and pay their offerings and seek blessings of the Goddess.

-After having some good time at the lake, tourist scan visits other beautiful tourist spots in the town of Somwarpet.
-Some of the places worth visiting are Mallalli Falls along with wild life sanctuaries named as the Pushpagiri Wildlife Sanctuary.
+After having a good time at the lake, tourist scan visits other beautiful tourist spots in the town of Somwarpet.
+Some of the places worth visiting are Mallalli Falls along with wildlife sanctuaries named the Pushpagiri Wildlife Sanctuary.

 Mangalore Airport to Coorg Taxi service

 Omkareswara Temple, the famous Siva temple in Madikeri is built by Linga Rajendra in 1820.
 The temple located at a distance of 1 km from Madikeri is an architectural beauty.
 The temple has both Islamic and Gothic style of architecture.

 There is a wonderful pool in front of the temple.
 There are four Minarets around and a dome in the centre of the temple.
 A footpath leads to the Mandap.
 Here the Sivalinga was named as Omkareswara.
 Regular rituals were performed here.

 One of the popular tourist spots in Coorg, Kotebetta is the third highest peak in the Coorg region after Tadiyandamol and Brahmagiri.
 At a height of approximately 1620 m above sea level, Kotebetta is situated in Madhapur which is located between the Somwarpet and Madikeri towns.
 It is at the border between the Dakshina Kannada and Coorg districts and can be easily reached without much of a hassle.